 Woodland, and are home to a unique variety of wildlife found mostly in woodlands which have existed since at least 1600.
-The woodlands are a Site of Importance for Nature Conservation (SINC) and details for the Countryside Officer / Test Valley Borough Council.
+The woodlands are a Site of Importance for Nature Conservation (SINC) and contain information about the reserve and contact details for the Countryside Officer / Test Valley Borough Council.
 Interpretation boards are also located in 4 coppiced areas within the wood to inform visitors of what management is being carried out around the site.